payjoin/nolooking/README.md

 * `.unwraps()`s EVERYWHERE!
 * I swear I knew about a few more but can't remember right now :D

+## Nix Build

+You need to have [Nix](https://nixos.org/download.html).
+That's it.

+0. `nix build` to pull all dependencies and build the crate.
+1. `nix run` to run the debug target with no features or `nix develop` for a shell with tooling already installed.

 ## Usage

 0. You need Rust version 1.48 or higher to compile this.